usnistgov/dastard/README.md

 A data acquisition program for NIST transition-edge sensor (TES) microcalorimeters.
 Designed to replace the earlier programs `ndfb_server` and `matter` (see their [bitbucket repository](https://bitbucket.org/nist_microcal/nasa_daq)).

 ## Installation
-**Requires Go version 1.16 or higher** (released February 2021) because [gonum](http://gonum.org/v1/gonum/mat) requires it.
-Dastard is tested automatically on versions 1.16 and LATEST (as of February 2023, Go version 1.20 is the most recent).
+**Requires Go version 1.17 or higher** (released August 2021) because [gonum](http://gonum.org/v1/gonum/mat) requires it.
+Dastard is tested automatically on versions 1.17 and _stable_ (as of May 2024, Go version 1.22.3 is the most recent stable version).

 **We recommend always using the `Makefile` to build Dastard.** That's not a typical go usage, but we have a simple trick built into the `Makefile` that allows it to execute `go build` with linker arguments to set values of two global variables.
 By this step, we are able to get the git hash and the build date of the current version to be known inside Dastard.
 Hooray!
 The lesson is always use one of the following:
 ```bash